 One year ago this week, AURA released its Transit Vision for the city of Austin.
 It recommended a set of small, incremental improvements that collectively would have a greater effect than a multibillion rail line or set of rail lines.
 For transit, we recommended frequent bus routes and transit priority rather than a single magic bullet.
 We recommended disincentivizing parking and driving to work by reducing parking minimums across the city, enacting parking maximums in downtown, and creating cash-out programs at major employers instead of free parking.
-Other steps like finishing the something Austin is missing 2,000 miles of. and bike network, increasing connectivity, and allowing more housing near transit corridors set up an urban space where walking, biking, and using transit is encouraged rather than discouraged.
+Other steps like finishing the sidewalk and bike network, increasing connectivity, and allowing more housing near transit corridors set up an urban space where walking, biking, and using transit is encouraged rather than discouraged.
 AURA still believes that these steps are critical to enabling a more multimodal transportation system.
 The rest of this post steps back from the day-to-day grind of transportation planning in Austin to evaluate how the major transportation agents have achieved or not achieved these goals.

 CAPMETRO: GRADE: A-

 Capital Metro, for all its problems, has been the most successful at implementing the transit vision.

 STEP: IMPLEMENT A FREQUENT NETWORK: